ncalteen-migrations/bitbucket-migrations-issue-ops/README.md

 - When migrating from Bitbucket Cloud, only commit history is included.
 Other metadata is not supported at this time.
+- Migrating user-owned repositories is not supported.
+To migrate a user-owned repository, you must transfer it to a non-user owner before performing the migration.

 ## Step 1: Create a user mapping file